-Fredrik Giertz is in charge of Quantitative Strategies at the Third Swedish National Pension Fund.
+Fredrik Giertz is senior manager – quantitative strategies at the Third Swedish National Pension Fund.
 AP3 is a 35 billion EUR pension fund managing part of the buffer capital within the Swedish public pension system with investments across several asset classes, styles and approaches.
 Fredrik has a background in mathematics and physics from the Royal Institute of Technology in Stockholm and joined AP3 in 2014.

 Fredrik is a part of AP3’s internal Alpha Asset Management team and manages two main portfolios, Alternative Risk Premia and Quantitative Alpha Strategies.